 Flight comparison sites are great starting points, they very quickly give you a comparison of flight costs between the major players and a ball park figure.
 I personally start a search for flights at kayak.co.uk; which, if you sign up, will allow you to search flights with flexible dates and show the lowest price each day for a whole month at a time.
-This is a fantastic tool, although it has its shortcomings, as finding the lowest price even when you know on which day it should occur can be a bit like trying to pull a rabbit out of a hat...without a rabbit...or a hat...
+This is a fantastic tool, although it has its shortcomings, as often finding that price on that day can be a bit like trying to pull a rabbit out of a hat...without a rabbit...or a hat...

 So although they are very useful for finding out which airlines have the best prices, in all the cases we have tried this, we have been able to go directly to the airline and get the best price from there, cutting out the middle man.
 Or so you would think.
 But once you have carried out the search on the flight comparison site, a cookie will have been placed on your computer telling the airline (should you go ahead and purchase) who originally sent you in their direction and they will probably receive a payment, usually about 2-5% of your purchase.
 Of course for the convenience of providing you a tool where you can check out the lowest prices for a month at a time perhaps you can forgive them a cut of the profit?

 For us, these sites have their usefulness, but not to be taken as gospel.
 You cannot guarantee their flights are the cheapest but they will usually give you an idea of what dates will be cheaper, making your search time on other sites much quicker.
 And don't forget some of them have great tools like multi-stop and flexible dates again assisting you with getting that great flight - even if you do have to go somewhere else to get it.

 If you leave your name and email we will attribute

 your comment to you and add you to our mailing list as well!